 We’re proud to partner with the Glen Arbor Arts Center to bring you this performance.
 Admission is free.
 No tickets or reservations required.
-Proceeds from a freewill offering will support Manitou Winds’ ongoing mission to collaborate with local artists to create new and engaging programming, bringing the intimate joy of chamber music to audiences across Northern Michigan.
+Proceeds from your freewill offering will support Manitou Winds’ ongoing mission to collaborate with local artists to create new and engaging programming, bringing the intimate joy of chamber music to audiences across Northern Michigan.

 Join us as we make a very special guest appearance with the Benzie Area Symphony Orchestra under the direction of Tom Riccobono!